unipr-org/QC/jupiter-notebook/README.md

 docker-compose down
 ```

 > This will stop and remove the container and the associated network.
-All notebooks and data won't be lost because they are stored in the shared folder (`wordir`).
+All notebooks and data won't be lost because they are stored in the shared folder (`code`).

 ## Usage